feos-org/feos-campd/README.md

 - Property models (PC-SAFT and (heterosegmented) gc-PC-SAFT)
 - Infrastructure for simple process models including that for an organic Rankine cycle

-and the surrounding framework is used to run the optimization problems.
+and the surrounding framework that is used to run the optimization problems.

 Actually solving CAMPD problems is only possible with either the `knitro_12` or `knitro_13` feature which require the corresponding version of Artelys Knitro to be installed.